zushenyan/Match3Gem/README.md

 A match-3 simple puzzle game aims for practicing JavaScript & Phaser.

-Originally it was written with Cocos2d-html5, but after browsers envolved, it became not runnable anymore with the old 2.1.5 version.
+Originally it was written with Cocos2d-html5, but after browsers updated, it became not runnable anymore with the old 2.1.5 version.

 I assumption is that Cocos2d-html5 used some experimental features which were deprecated in newer browsers.